railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 	The only two types that have any particular effect are :guilabel:`Receivables` and :guilabel:`Payables`.

 	These two types are used by reports on partner credits and debits.
-	They're calculated from the list of unreconciled entries in the accounts of one of these two types.
+	They are calculated from the list of unreconciled entries in the accounts of one of these two types.

-*  :guilabel:`Account Number` : the code length isn't limited to a specific number of digits.
+*  :guilabel:`Code` : the code length is not limited to a specific number of digits.
 Use code 0 for all root accounts.

-*  :guilabel:`Currency` : the default currency for that account.
+*  :guilabel:`Secondary Currency` : forces all the moves for this account to have this secondary currency.

-*  :guilabel:`Deferral Method` : determines how to treat the account and its entries at the closing of the books at the end of the year.
-Four methods are available:

-	- :guilabel:`Balance` : an entry is generated for the account balance and carried across to the new year (generally used for bank accounts),

-	- :guilabel:`None` : no accounting entries are transferred across to the new financial year (generally for classes 6 and 7),

-	- :guilabel:`Detail` : all entries are kept for the new fiscal year,

-	- :guilabel:`Unreconciled` : only unreconciled entries are carried over to the new fiscal year (usually used for third-party accounts).

 *  :guilabel:`Reconcile` : determines if you can reconcile the entries in this account.
 Activate this field for partner accounts and for chequing (checking) accounts.